-SOS: 5 STEPS to take IMMEDIATELY when your spouse leaves you...
+SOS: 5 STEPS to take IMMEDIATELY when you think your marriage is ending...

 Your head is probably spinning, your heart is breaking...it literally aches...maybe you just threw up.
 You can’t stop crying, you can’t sleep, you can’t eat.
 You don’t know what is going to happen next.
 I’ve been there and I know the pain you are feeling.
 I want you to expect the best and plan for the worst.